dr-cman/IRSendReceive/Readme.md

    - update of forceSend was missing -> T/H always sent to Fhem
    - status information about received/sent and transferred IR commands is sent to Fhem dummy variable for IR commands

+### Version 1.2.2: http command /reset added

+### Version 2.0.0: Replacement of JSON based handling of received and sent IR codes + code clean up
+   - According to the ArduinoJson documentation DynamicJasoBuffer must not be used for global variables.
+Consequently this construct has been removed and replaced by a simple array of IRcode elements (see source code).

 ### http commands

      http://xxx.xxx.xxx.xxx<cmd>

      <cmd>
      /         Homepage with status information
+     /reset     restart IRSendReceive
      /setup    configure IRSendReceive
                FhemIP=xxx.xxx.xxx.xxx  IP adress of Fhem server  (default 192.168.2.12) FhemPort=xxxx           Port number of Fhem server (default 8083)